 This treasure is a gem of the early Liturgical Movement in Germany.
 It was first published on the eve of the First World War, in an effort to open up the world to sacred liturgy, to show Europeans how accessible the liturgy truly is.

-Reading the book one is reminded of how helpful the Liturgical Movement was in its early stages before its period of disintegration that began in earnest in the 1950s.
-In its earlier years, a new era had dawned that brought many influences from Europe to help common people to understand and love the liturgy and embrace its spiritual effects.
-The revival of interest in the liturgy was palpable and fruitful, with Guardini leading as a solid voice from Germany.
+Reading this book, one is reminded of how helpful the Liturgical Movement was in its early stages before its period of disintegration that began in earnest after World War II.
+In its earlier years, the movement witnessed a new era that had dawned, brining many influences to help common people understand and embrace the liturgy and benefit from the spiritual effects.
+The revival of interest in the liturgy was palpable and fruitful, with Romano Guardini as a solid voice in Germany.

 Guardini was an Italian-born priest who grew up in Germany.
-He understood well the human task of divine worship and became a key voice in the teaching his lay readers to grasp the substance and externals.
+He understood well the human task of divine worship and became a key early voice in the movement in Germany, teaching his readers to grasp the substance and externals.
 In this book he succeeds, unveiling the meaning behind the symbols and the underlying reasons.
-His writings remain relevant.
+His writings remain relevant and were in large part aimed at a lay audience.

 The book was written for a German audience, Catholics in Munich, from a different generation who had an appetite for beauty and were hungry for more.
 It still speaks to the human heart today.
-Many years later it was translated into English and published for an American audience in 1955, a sign of the slow advanced of the Liturgical Movement to the shores of North America.
+It was translated into English and published for an American audience in 1955, a sign of the slow advance of the Liturgical Movement to the shores of North America.

 The book has 68 pages and the price is $12.95.
 It can be read in a day.
 It has value for both youth and adults and could be a great teaching tool for Confirmation prep.
 The book is readable and keeps on subject.
 The author is able to get the reader thinking about the deeper meanings in every aspect of the mystery of church and worship.

-Each chapter heading has a small image done in the style of the 1950s Liturgical Movement in the style or manner of St. John's Abbey in Minnesota.
+Each chapter heading has a small image done in the style of the 1950s Liturgical Movement in the genre or manner of design that was coming in those years from St. John's Abbey in Minnesota.

-In short, the book helps spark the imagination and foster curiosity and a radiant view of the liturgical experience.
-The end product is hopefully prayerful adults who believe and practice the Faith with joy and understanding while passing this on to the next generation.
+In short, the book helps spark the imagination and foster curiosity with a radiant view of the liturgical experience.
+The end product is hopefully prayerful adults who believe and practice the liturgy with joy and understanding while passing this fervor and knowledge on to the next generation.

-Liturgical education was the goal for the Liturgical Movement and for this book when it was first published.
+Liturgical education was the focus for the Liturgical Movement and thus the goal for this book when it was first published.
 Guardini explains: "We need to show how, or by some means be incited, to see and feel and make the sacred signs ourselves."

 His plan and method had four points.
 1. Start with the basics.
 2. Enable personal experience.
 3. Persevere.
 4. Understand.